-As the relationship between volcanic aerosol optical depth perturbation and temperature decrease is monotonic, we can construct a simple mathematical relation between the two.
-This relation is found by using the following non-linear expression which includes the exponent of the global mean maximum optical depth anomaly:
+[13] As the relationship between volcanic aerosol optical depth perturbation and temperature decrease is monotonic, we can construct a simple mathematical relation between the two.
+This relation is found by using the following nonlinear expression which includes the exponent of the global mean maximum optical depth anomaly:

-$$\Delta T = \mathcal{S}\left[1 - exp(-\tau \mathcal{V})\right] \tag{1}$$

-ΔT is the global mean 12-month maximum post-volcanic surface temperature anomaly for an eruption with a global mean maximum optical depth of τ at $0.55\mu m$.
-Using this expression, S and V are found by an iterative Matlab code which calculates a non-linear best fit using the Levenburg-Marquardt algorithm [Seber and Wild, 2003].
-With values of S and V found in this way, the first four coefficients and residuals of the Taylor expansion of the subsequent relationship are almost identical to a the coefficients and residuals of a third order polynomial fit to the model data, indicating that the goodness of this fit is almost identical to that which would be obtained by using a third-order polynomial.
+$$\Delta T = \mathcal{S}[1 - \exp(-\tau \mathcal{V})] \tag{1}$$ mean maximum optical depth of $\tau$ at 0.55 $\mu$ m.
+Using this expression, S and V are found by an iterative Matlab code which calculates a nonlinear best fit using the Levenburg-Marquardt algorithm [Seber and Wild, 2003].
+With values of $\mathcal{S}$ and $\mathcal{V}$ found in this way, the first four coefficients and residuals of the Taylor expansion of the subsequent relationship are almost identical to the coefficients and residuals of a third order polynomial fit to the model data, indicating that the goodness of this fit is almost identical to that which would be obtained by using a third-order polynomial.
 This form of expression has an advantage over a simple polynomial, however, in that its components provide us with information about the evolution of temperature anomalies with respect to global mean maximum volcanic aerosol optical depth changes.
-S is the "saturation temperature anomaly" - a theoretical maximum global cooling for an infinite peak magnitude of aerosol optical depth anomalies. \mathcal{V} defines the eruption size at which temperature anomalies approach the values of S, as shown in figure 4.
+S is the "saturation temperature anomaly," a theoretical maximum global cooling for an infinite peak magnitude of aerosol optical depth anomalies. $\mathcal{V}$ defines the eruption size at which temperature anomalies approach the values of S, as shown in Figure 4.